P.G. Six: Murmurs & Whispers (Drag City)

 We first heard Pat’s harp on Tower Recordings’s early releases, buried in the very broad lo-fidelity and instrumentation of releases like The Fraternity of Moonwalkers (Audible Hiss, 1996).

-With Parlor Tricks and Porch Favorites (Amish, 2001) and The Well of Memory (Amish, 2004), Pat’s harp gained more focus, higher fidelity and wider space within his arrangements.
-The Amish imprint also issued Music from the Sherman Box Series and Other Works in 2006, an often-overlooked release dedicated almost exclusively to harp études in conversation with and accompaniment for a 2005 exhibition of multimedia collages by Chris Krol; Sherman Boxes is all instrumental, short harp pieces indebted to both ancient and modern classical traditions.
+With Parlor Tricks and Porch Favorites (Amish, 2001) and The Well of Memory (Amish, 2004), Pat’s harp assumed greater focus, higher fidelity and took on a wider space within his arrangements.
+Amish also issued Music from the Sherman Box Series and Other Works in 2006, an often-overlooked release dedicated almost exclusively to harp études in conversation with and accompaniment for a 2005 exhibition of multimedia collages by Chris Krol; Sherman Boxes is all instrumental, short harp pieces indebted to both ancient and modern classical traditions.

 All of this harp history didn’t quite prepare us for Murmurs & Whispers, our favorite song-based recording of 2023.